-Additionally, the RPC layer itself can accept errors from the link level and recover via retransmission.
-RPC recovery can handle complete loss and re-establishment of the link.
+Additionally, the RPC layer itself can accept errors from the transport, and recover via retransmission.
+RPC recovery can handle complete loss and re-establishment of a transport connection.

 The details of reporting and recovery from RDMA link layer errors are outside the scope of this protocol specification.
-See Section 10 for further discussion of the use of RPC-level integrity schemes to detect errors.
+See Section 9 for further discussion of the use of RPC-level integrity schemes to detect errors.